waffiqaziz/BAZZ-Movies/build-logic/README.md

 which is most useful for configuring Android components (libraries vs applications) with shared code.

-These plugins are *additive* and *composable*, and try to only accomplish a single responsibility.
+These plugins are *additive* and try to accomplish a single responsibility.
-Modules can then pick and choose the configurations they need.
+Modules can then pick and choose the configurations they need via `libs.version.toml`.
 If there is one-off logic for a module without shared code, it's preferable to define that directly in the module's `build.gradle`, as opposed to creating a convention plugin with module-specific setup.